Snorkungen/unsmart-net-tools/README.md

 - Device
   - [ ] add teardown method for `BaseInterface`
   - [ ] spawned programs able to return values to parent
+  - [ ] mock a generic data store, something like files
   - [ ] IPC, create a way for processes to send messages between each other
   - [ ] Investigate improving the device scheduler
   - programs